Blepharoplasty – Upper Eyelids

 Our eyes are one of the first places to show signs of ageing.
 For some of us, excess skin and fat on our upper eyelids can create a heavy-looking aged appearance and puffiness, and in some cases even block our vision.
-Blepharoplasty Sydney expert Dr. Angelo Tsirbas can reverse these changes and restore a more youthful and rested appearance.
+Blepharoplasty Sydney expert Dr. Angelo Tsirbas can improve these changes and restore a more youthful and rested appearance.

 Upper Eyelid Blepharoplasty is known as cosmetic eyelid surgery.
-The word Blepharoplasty comes from the Ancient Greek language: blepheron meaning ‘eyelid’ and plassein meaning ‘to mold or give form’.
+The word Blepharoplasty comes from the Ancient Greek language: blepheron meaning ‘eyelid’ and plastikos meaning ‘to mold or give form’.
 It is one of the most common cosmetic procedures performed in facial plastic surgery today.

 2. Why should I see an Oculoplastic Surgeon?